What You Need To Know About Visiting Zakynthos Island, Greece

 Witness The Fabulous Undersea World Of Zakynthos

 Suppose you’re a fan of snorkeling, diving, and marine life in general.
-In that case, it’s a great idea to explore the southwest, which hosts the Greek National Marine Park, one of Greece’s nesting areas for the loggerhead sea turtle, commonly known as caretta caretta.
+In that case, it’s a great idea to explore the southwest, which hosts the Greek National Marine Park, one of Greece’s nesting areas for the loggerhead sea turtle, commonly known as Caretta caretta.

 Explore The Blue Caves Of Zakynthos

-On the island’s northern coast, there’s a little port known as Skinari from where you can board one of the boats that take you to the Blue Caves, a magnificent landmark that can only be accessed by sea.
+On the island’s northern coast, there’s a little port known as Skinari, from where you can board one of the boats that take you to the Blue Caves, a magnificent landmark that can only be accessed by sea.

 The Blue Caves of Zakynthos are limestone sea coves and natural arches surrounded by deep blue waters that reflect their endless shades of blue in the white walls of the caves.
 The best part of visiting the caves is jumping off the boats to swim in the unique waters!

-This tour will take you to explore the caves and the Shipwreck beach; therefore, it’s excellent value for money.
+A tour will take you to explore the caves and the Shipwreck beach; therefore, it’s excellent value for money.

 Discover The Beach Of Kalamaki

 Located on the beautiful Laganas Bay, Kalamaki Beach is considered among Zakynthos’s loveliest shores and is also inside the marine national park.

 Since the coastline is protected and not really developed, the place is not very crowded, and it’s ideal for a day of relaxation and quietness surrounded by pristine seas and golden sand.
 This beach is perfect for small kids learning to swim since it’s very calm and shallow.